nosovicki/gog/README.md

     3
     3

-This reduces basic syntax to just alphanumerics plus `*+()`, and you can write very sophisticated programs with that.
+This reduces basic syntax to just alphanumeric keys plus `*+()`, and you can write very sophisticated programs with that.
 But GOG also has many features that do utilize your spare keyboard range.

 Some of GOG unique features are: